ZeroOnePro/ZeroOnePro/README.md

+# 💪 Introduce 💪

-# 💪 Web Application Developer at Samsung Electronics 💪
+I work as a web application developer at Samsung Electronics

 <div align=center>